Operator growth bounds from graph theory: Non-Random Systems

 \subsection{Bounds from Irreducible Paths}

 We begin with our first main result: a theorem relating $C_{ij}(t)$ to a combinatorial problem on the factor graph $G=(V,F,E)$.

-\begin{theorNB} If $H$ is a Hamiltonian on factor graph $G=(V,F,E)$, $\lbrace i,j\rbrace \subseteq V$ and $i\ne j$, \end{theorNB} \begin{proof} The strategy of proof here is as follows. (\emph{1}) We show that $C_{ij}(t)$ is given by summing over all creeping sequences, and organize this sum by topological class (Lemma~\ref{lemma4}). (\emph{2}) Next, we prove a generalized Schwinger-Karplus identity to exponentiate the Liouvillians which contribute reducibly to each topological class (Lemma~\ref{lemma5}). (\emph{3}) Combining these two lemmas, we prove that the reducible terms in each creeping sequence never grow $\lVert \mathbb{P}_j|A_i(t))\rVert$ and bound only the growth arising from the irreducible path, obtaining (\ref{eq:theor3}).
+\begin{theorNB} If $H$ is a Hamiltonian on factor graph $G=(V,F,E)$, $\lbrace i,j\rbrace \subseteq V$ and $i\ne j$, \AC{ } \end{theorNB} \begin{proof} \AC{We will present proof for the Frobenius norm.
+However, the exact same steps will also work for general Schatten $p$-norms, up to a minor modification to the normalization factor which arises from the triangle ineqality. }

+The strategy of proof here is as follows. (\emph{1}) We show that $\fnorm{\BP_j\e^{\CL t}|\CO_i)}$ is given by summing over all creeping sequences, and organize this sum by topological class (Lemma~\ref{lemma4}). (\emph{2}) Next, we prove a generalized Schwinger-Karplus identity to exponentiate the Liouvillians which contribute reducibly to each topological class (Lemma~\ref{lemma5}). (\emph{3}) Combining these two lemmas, we prove that the reducible terms in each creeping sequence never grow $\fnorm{\BP_j\e^{\CL t}|\CO_i)}$ and bound only the growth arising from the irreducible path, obtaining (\ref{eq:theor3}).

 \emph{Step 1:} We begin by organizing creeping sequences by topology.
 Using Proposition~\ref{propcausaltree}, we may write

 \begin{lma} For $[\Gamma]\in\mathcal{S}_{ji}$,

 where $\ell = \ell(\Gamma)$, and is the set of forbidden vertices between steps $k$ and $k+1$ of irreducible path $\Gamma$: if $\mathcal{M}$ with $T(\mathcal{M})\in [\Gamma]$, then $\mathcal{L}_X$ does not appear in between $\mathcal{L}_{X^\Gamma_k}$ and $\mathcal{L}_{X^\Gamma_{k+1}}$ if $X\cap V^\Gamma_k = \emptyset$. \end{lma} \begin{proof} Every term on the right hand side of (\ref{interactionsum}) forms a causal tree $T\in [\Gamma]$ by construction, and thus appears on the left hand side.
 Conversely, every term on the left hand side must be expressible as a term on the right hand side: using (\ref{eq:VGammak}) and our algorithm for constructing the causal tree, any $T$ which contains a factor $Y$ in between $X^\Gamma_k$ and $X^\Gamma_{k+1}$ with $Y\cap V^\Gamma_k \ne \emptyset$ is mapped to a different equivalence class: see Figure \ref{fig:lemma4}.
 Since there is a bijection between all terms on each side of (\ref{interactionsum}), and each term on both sides of (\ref{interactionsum}) has the same real coefficient 1, the equality (\ref{interactionsum}) is established. \end{proof}